nodejs/node-addon-api/doc/handle_scope.md

 - `[in] scope`: pre-existing `Napi::HandleScope`.

 Returns a new `Napi::HandleScope` instance which wraps the napi_handle_scope handle passed in.
-This can be used to mix usage of the C N-API and node-addon-api.
+This can be used to mix usage of the C Node-API and node-addon-api.

 operator HandleScope::napi_handle_scope